-What Can a Handyman Do in Morgantown, West Virginia?
+What Can a Handyman Do Without a License in Morgantown, West Virginia?

 In Morgantown (Monongalia County), most “handyman”/home-improvement type work is regulated at the state level through West Virginia contractor licensing when the total project cost hits the state threshold, and separately through trade licenses (electrical/plumbing/HVAC) for regulated systems.
 Even when a state contractor license is not required (small-job exemption), you still may need City of Morgantown permits for building, structural, or certain mechanical work.